 As in-person shows return, going hybrid means there’s no limit to the number of fans who festivals, venues, and artists can welcome in for unique experiences just like this one.
 In fact, as the smoke clears and we leave the pandemic behind, the future of live music is just beginning to reveal itself.

 If you’re ready to amplify your next in-person festival or concert with virtual fan experiences, hit us up!
-Get in touch via the form below to reimagine your next concert with Live+.
+Get in touch via the form below to reimagine your next concert with Mandolin Fan Experiences.
 A member of our Industry Relations team will be more than happy to share best practices and build an experience that works for you.

 “For the first time ever, this year’s concert offered viewers around the world the unique opportunity to experience the warmth, sense of community, and amazing music the evening has provided for so many years at [New York’s] Carnegie Hall.”